irods/irods_docs/docs/system_overview/best_practices.md

 iRODS is initially configured with the motivation of having a usable system.
 To prepare a new installation for production, `demoResc` should be removed and replaced with a resource backed by a suitable production-quality storage system.
 The Vault for `demoResc` is, by default, in the iRODS service account home directory (`/var/lib/irods/iRODS/Vault`) and not ready for production use.

+## Adding custom rulebases rather than editing core.re

+Each iRODS server in a Zone has its own policy.
+This policy is comprised of the active rulebases on each server (possibly from multiple rule engine plugins and in different languages).
+Different servers may have different policies in force.
+[Deploying custom policy in the iRODS Rule Language to a particular server is best done by creating additional rulebases](../plugins/pluggable_rule_engine/#example), rather than editing the existing default `core.re`.

+By adding a new `.re` file and adding it to the correct `re_rulebase_set` array within `/etc/irods/server_config.json`, an administrator can more easily keep track of customizations to a particular server.

+This approach is also easier to deploy using configuration management solutions like Ansible, Chef, or Puppet.

 ## Using free_space check on unixfilesystem resources

 Since 4.1.10, the unixfilesystem resource context string can set 'minimum_free_space_for_create_in_bytes" which will be checked against the 'free_space' value set in the iCAT catalog for that resource before voting to accept any create operations.